fydp-2024-55/fydp-2024.55/backend-api/README.md

 1. Build the Docker image: `docker build -t fydp-backend-api .`
 2. Start a container: `docker run -p 8000:8000 --name fydp-backend-api fydp-backend-api`
+3. Go to [127.0.0.1:8000/docs]() for the Swagger UI page.
+4. Make API calls within the page.
-3. Stop the container when finished running: `docker stop fydp-backend-api`
+5. Stop the container when finished running: `docker stop fydp-backend-api`

 ## How to manage migrations